franciscop/picnic/src/plugins/grid/readme.md

 ### Children sizing

 Now that we know how the parent (or grid) can modify itself and the elements below them, the children can also go rebel and behave on their own.
-Say that one children wants to be half of the size of the parent.
+Say that a child wants to be half of the size of its parent element.
 Easy, just add the class `half`:

 ```html
 <div class="flex four demo">